Prof.

 • 2008: Swiss Cardiovascular Biology Prize, Swiss Society of Cardiology

-• Memberships: British Heart Foundation Center of Research Excellence (UK), Swiss Physiological Society, Italian Society of Cardiovascular Research, European Society of Cardiology (Working Groups on Cardiac Cellular Electrophysiology and Myocardial Function), Italian Society of Experimental Biology.
+Member of scientific societies: British Heart Foundation Center of Research Excellence (UK), Swiss Physiological Society, Italian Society of Cardiovascular Research, European Society of Cardiology (Working Group on Cardiac Cellular Electrophysiology; Working Group on Myocardial Function), and the Italian Society of Experimental Biology.

-• Reviewer: ERC Grants (2017–), ETH Grant Reviewers Committee (2014–), Biomed Research International (guest editor 2014), Editorial Board Frontiers of Cardiovascular Physiology (2013–), and reviewer for journals including Nano Letters, Cardiovascular Research, Circulation Research, Scientific Reports.
+Review and editorial activity: reviewer for ERC Grants (since 2017), ETH Grant Reviewers Committee (since 2014), Editorial Board member for Frontiers in Physiology (Frontiers of Cardiovascular Physiology, since 2013), and reviewer for multiple journals including Nano Letters, Cardiovascular Research, Circulation Research, Circulation, Environmental Health Perspectives, and Scientific Reports.

 Please contact by phone before arrange an appointment